 Where to Eat

 As I mentioned earlier, Charlevoix is a relatively small place, but what it may lack in size, it makes up for in incredible food, shopping, and outdoor activities.
 Some of the best food we’ve ever had in Northern Michigan can be found at our new favorite Charlevoix spot, That French Place.
 Specializing in French crêpes, coffees, and pastries, That French Place is run by two of the sweetest people I’ve ever met, Brian and Emily, and they bring a beautiful touch of France to Northern Michigan that is greatly appreciated.
 I can’t recommend their egg, cheese, and caramelized onion crêpes enough!
-If you’re ever in Charlevoix, stop in for incredible French pastries, wonderful conversation, and to support a fantastic family!
+If you’re ever in Charlevoix, stop in for incredible French pastries, wonderful conversation, and to support a fantastic family.

 The Weathervane Restaurant, owned and operated by Stafford’s Hospitality, is another great place to eat if you find yourself craving seafood and fresh lake caught fish.
 I recommend reservations for this, especially in the spring, summer, or fall, as it fills up very quickly.
 Weather permitting, ask to sit outside – the waterfront views alone are worth a visit!

 The Salad Fork is a fantastic place to grab light bites or healthier fare, like açai bowls, smoothies, salads, and healthy sandwiches.
-Everything we ate here was absolutely incredible, and I can’t wait to visit again when they re-open in the spring!
+Everything we ate here was absolutely incredible, and I can’t wait to visit again when they re-open in the spring.

 The Cantina, which is the city’s only Mexican restaurant, just so happens to be the best Mexican food in Northern Michigan.
 They are currently closed for the season and will re-open in May.
+Keep an eye on The Charlevoix Travel Guide for updates featuring more great places to eat in 2020!

 Where to Stay